SivilTaram/Persona-Dialogue-Generation/README.md

 ![transmitter_model](misc/transmitter_model.svg)

 The transmitter is based OpenAI's GPT model.
-The default hyper-parameters are expected to reproduce our paper results (if not, please open an issue or concat me via email).
+The default hyper-parameters are expected to reproduce our paper results (if not, please open an issue or contact me via email).
 Therefore, you could use the following command to train a transmitter.
 The script will automatically download the PersonaChat dataset into the `./data/ConvAI2` folder.
 Note that we use the `train_self_(original|revised).txt` to train Transmitter.

 ```python
 python train_transmitter.py